asim90m/test_ubc_sg/README.md

 Automated pipeline to decensor doujins with bars or mosaics using modified versions of natethegreate's HentAI and deeppomf's DeepCreamPy.
 Provide a link or 6-digit id to the pipeline, and it will spit out decensored images in the artifacts of the pipeline job.

-The output is usually imperfect (either missing some parts, or green leftover), but usually much better than no processing, especially considering it's all automated.
+The output is usually imperfect (missed spots, slight green spots), but usually much better than no processing, especially considering it's all automated.

 <details markdown="1">